 Once an organization has devised a proper reformation plan or theory of change to tackle social issues through its activities, it is time for the next step.
 Now, the company has to choose which social impact metrics they should work with to bring the desired results.

-Companies can either choose their set of metrics from social impact program providers or simply decide to work on the important ones toward their ultimate goal.
+Companies can choose their metrics from social impact program providers or decide to work on the important ones toward their ultimate goal.
 Usually, these are the ones that have the broadest reach to their target impact and define their success rate correctly in the respective field.

-However, if they go with official metrics from a social impact organization, data collection can get quite tricky.
-The ideal way to combat this challenge is by appointing competent data collection and analysis experts for each social impact metric.
+However, if they use official metrics from a social impact organization, data collection can become quite tricky.
+The ideal way to combat this challenge is to appoint competent data collection and analysis experts for each social impact metric.

 These experts will collect the data required for each metric and store it in specific formats for future reference.
 Similarly, they will work to track the progress of the goal associated with their respective metrics.

-This inclusiveness and transparency help the entire workforce come to terms with its salient social impact aspects and work together to achieve the desired results.
+This inclusiveness and transparency help the entire workforce understand its salient social impact aspects and work together to achieve the desired results.

 See Related: What is Shared Governance?